"Cold Rust Bluing Methods"

 Seventh, don't get greedy, it's better to rust the part only a little and have to put on 6 to 10 treatments than to try to do it in two and wreck your part.
 After two treatments you may not get rust but rather a very thin dark gray film.
 Boil it, don't get greedy.
 It will get black.

 Eighth, One of the simplest of formulas in the book works very well, a 2 percent by weight solution in distilled water of Ammonium Chloride.
-Ammonium Chloride is also known as Sal Ammoniac [paid link to product info at Amazon].
+Ammonium Chloride is also known as Sal Ammoniac [affil. link to info/product on Amazon].
 It will rust any rustable steel.
 Don't leave any of it open in your shop, it will cause rust all around, slow but sure.

 Nine, there is more art than science to this.
 I repeat, buy that book and read it.